How to Customize a Tesla & What It Will Cost You in 2023?

 1. What are the most popular mods among Tesla owners?

 As you may know, Tesla offers a very limited number of colors.
 Therefore, vinyl wrap is what most people start the personalization of their vehicle.
 Other popular exterior mods include window tint, chrome delete, custom emblems, and wheels.
-The average cost is $5,000.

 When it comes to the interior, the majority of Tesla owners start with the center console.
 The next step would be adding carbon fiber accents or a full-trim package.
 Steering wheel and audio system upgrades are also very common.
-These would cost you around $2,500.

 Modifying the suspension and installing brake kits is what people do to improve the performance of their electric cars.
 Early-generation Tesla model owners often change batteries and upgrade chargers.
-You can spend anywhere from $3,000 to $5,000 here.

 2. How does customizing my Tesla affect its resale value?